 Tumpek Landep is High Balinese language.
 The word tumpek means ‘close (to)’ and the word landep means ‘sharp’.
 Together it thus translates as ‘close to sharp’.
 But what does this mean?
 We will have to go back in time to shed some light on this cryptic word combination.
-In the early days of Balinese Hinduism the keris (dagger) was one of the few objects that were made of metal.
-As a dagger the keris was a weapon which was used in battles.
-More important, there were also lots of special keris that were regarded as holy, spiritual object with magical power.
+In the early days of Balinese Hinduism, the keris (dagger) was one of the few objects that were made of metal.
+As a dagger, the keris was a weapon which was used in battles.
+More importantly, there were also lots of special keris that were regarded as a holy spiritual object with magical power.
 As such, the keris played an important role in the early days of Balinese Hinduism (and as a matter of fact it still does).

 The original meaning of Tumpek Landep

 Although it is true that the keris is made out of metal, this fact is originally *not* why the ceremonies are held.
 As stated above, in the early days the keris was one of the few objects that were made out of metal and it was in several respects an important object.
-Because it played such an important role, the keris, so to speak, was in everyone’s mind every day.
+Because it played such an important role, the keris, so to speak, was on everyone’s mind every day.
 And the tip of the blade of the keris….. is sharp!
-Now here comes the clue, in fact the keris is a symbol, a metaphor which tells you to be as ‘sharp’ as possible in your thinking.
-One should always be aware what one in fact is, a soul that has been incarnated to learn the lessons of life and to resist negative temptations like jealousy, anger, hate, greed, laziness, egoism, etc. which are all ego-driven, fear based (re)actions to life’s experiences.
+Now here comes the clue, in fact, the keris is a symbol, a metaphor which tells you to be as ‘sharp’ as possible in your thinking.
+One should always be aware that one, in fact, is, a soul that has been incarnated to learn the lessons of life and to resist negative temptations like jealousy, anger, hate, greed, laziness, egoism, etc. which are all ego-driven, fear based (re)actions to life’s experiences.

 When is Tumpek Landep?